odhinnsrunes/json/README.md

     jDoc["object"] = jDoc["other_object"];
     jDoc["array"] = jDoc["oterh_array"];

 Although you can use size() and an index to ierate through a json::document array, it will not work for objects.
-For both, it is better to use iterators or reverse_iterators:
+For both, it is better to use iterators:

     json::iterator itObject= jDoc["some_object"].find("some_sub_value");
     for(json::iterator it = (*itObject).begin(); it != (*itObject).end(); ++it){